Introduction to Responsible Research Assessment Course

 • Familiar with RRA?
 If you are already familiar with the key foundational concepts of RRA, we welcome you to explore the course content that seems most useful or relevant to your context.

-• Knowledge checks: Throughout the lessons, you will encounter multiple choice quiz questions and open-answer reflective questions.
-We invite you to use them as knowledge checks and opportunities for critical thinking.
+• Knowledge checks: Throughout the lessons, you will encounter multiple choice quiz questions and reflective questions.
 They are not graded or reviewed by DORA staff.

 • Supporting materials: A suggested reading list and glossary is available for each lesson.
 These can be found in the “materials” tab on the course homepage or a the end of each Lesson.

-• Optional certificates: Certificates of completion are available to you and can be obtained by taking the optional quiz at the end of each Lesson or at the end of the Course.
+• Optional certificates: Certificates of achievement are available to you and can be obtained by taking the optional quiz at the end of each Lesson or at the end of the Course.
 After taking the final quiz for a lesson and/or the course, you will be given the option to download your certificate.
-In order for your name to appear on the certificate, you must add your first and last name to your profile.

 Disclaimer: Please note that this course uses the term “staff” when referring to anyone who is employed by an organization.
 In the case of research performing organizations, this term includes faculty, lab technicians, data stewards, etc.